Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Data and Methodology

 To enhance the quasi-radial structures, we compute the unsigned second-order position-angle difference over a specified characteristic azimuthal scale $\Delta \phi$:

 We found that the second-order azimuthal difference to be a sensitive marker of field-aligned image structures, with the absolute value operator used in Eq. \ref{eq_diff} enabling a consistent tracing of the structure shape on either side of the structure.
+The differencing scale $\Delta \phi$ has been chosen to be $2^\circ$ based on preliminary performance tests.
+See \citet{uritsky2025} for more details.

-The enhanced image (\ref{eq_diff}) is detrended in the position angle direction to improve the detection results for the structures that are characterized by substantially different brightness and signal-to-noise levels.
+The enhanced image (\ref{eq_diff}) is detrended in the position angle direction to improve the detection of structures with different brightness and signal-to-noise levels.
 The detrending is achieved by dividing the enhanced image by its low-pass filtered counterpart obtained by boxcar averaging the array $\Delta^2 I(\phi, \rho)$ along the $\phi$ direction.
 Periodic boundary conditions were applied at the edges of the $\phi$ interval for when performing the azimuthal differencing and detrending.

 The resulting enhanced image is subject to an adaptive thresholding allowing us to identify contiguous clusters of image pixels associated with quasi-radial coronal features of interest.
 The method ``label region'' of the IDL language is used to identify and separate all clusters of pixels satisfying the chosen detection threshold.
 The cluster detection is performed multiple times by using different detection thresholds representing different percentile levels of the studied image, as well as by varying the lower bound $\rho_{min}$ of the processed range of radial positions to focus the algorithm on different coronal altitudes.
 We use between 10 and 20 percentile threshold choices and 10 $\rho_{min}$ values for processing each coronal image, which results in 100 - 200 individual tracing runs.
 Combining the outputs of these runs provides a relatively uniform detection performance at different locations around the Sun.